facebook/react-native/docs/NativeModulesIOS.md

 A native module is supposed to invoke its callback only once.
 It can, however, store the callback and invoke it later.
 This pattern is often used to wrap iOS APIs that require delegates.
 See [`RCTAlertManager`](https://github.com/facebook/react-native/blob/master/React/Modules/RCTAlertManager.m) for an example.

+In order to send data to JavaScript twice or more, see [Sending Events to JavaScript](#sending-events-to-javascript).

 If you want to pass error-like objects to JavaScript, use `RCTMakeError` from [`RCTUtils.h`](https://github.com/facebook/react-native/blob/master/React/Base/RCTUtils.h).
 Right now this just passes an Error-shaped dictionary to JavaScript, but we would like to automatically generate real JavaScript `Error` objects in the future.

 ## Promises